 There’s some great dining in town; Seafood restaurant Feral is brimming with personality and the fresh catch of the day, Konoba Tarsa up in scenic neighborhood Trsat serves the best of traditional Croatian cuisine and if you’re going for fancy, the Michelin-listed Nebo Restaurant up in the relatively new and very swish new Hilton, does incredible tasting plates that are themed are the geography of the country.

 Popular beauty Split is much more than just a gateway to the Dalmatian islands.
-With a vibrant, youthful energy that pleasantly juxtaposes the Ancient Roman town center, here is a city where the very old meets the very fun.
+With a vibrant, youthful energy that pleasantly juxtaposes the ancient town center, here is a city where the very old meets the very fun.
 Whether you stay for days or months, you’ll just as likely be invited to a beach party as an opening in a museum.
 This is Split’s charm.
 Coupled with brilliant cafes and some outstanding restaurants, it’s easy to see why so many nomads stop here.

 The 4th century AD Diocletian's Palace makes up the bulk of the old town, whose marble paved streets are pretty packed with tourists all summer long, but it’s a big enough city to avoid them and get into your own routine of remote work life.
 You’ll likely want to live outside of the old town in one of the laid back local neighborhoods.
 There’s beachy Firule, forested Varoš, or harborside Bačvice, all comfortably distanced from the day-trippers.